MarcusTrenton-Personal/NpcGenerator/README.md

 ## Path

-Both vstest.console.exe and msbuild.exe must be in system path for the included scripts to function.
+All the following must be in system path for the included scripts to function:
+* vstest.console.exe (For running tests)
-Find those executables using the `where` command:
+* msbuild.exe	(For building the tests before pushing) Find those executables using the `where` command:

 `where /R C:\ vstest.console` will yield a result like C:\Program Files (x86)\Microsoft Visual Studio\2019\Community\Common7\IDE\Extensions\TestPlatform\vstest.console.exe